Tillerson says Kushner left him in the dark on conversations with foreign nations - The Boston Globe

 ‘‘I thought: This is nuts.
 I mean, this is crazy.
 You couldn’t run a corner gas station that way,’’ he said.

+‘‘I wasn’t expecting mea culpas.
+I wasn’t expecting him to prostrate himself and say, you got me.
+But it was important,’’ Tillerson said.

+‘‘I’ve known this guy a long time; I’ve dealt with him a long time; and one thing I know he respects is people speaking the truth to him,’’ he said. ‘‘Whether he acknowledges that truth or not, that’s his choice; but he respects people who speak the truth to him and that they stick with it.
+That’s what he respects.’’

-During his tenure, the number of press briefings was sharply curtailed and far fewer reporters were allowed to travel with him on his plane during trips, a point of contention that continues under the tenure of Secretary of State Mike Pompeo.
+During Tillerson’s tenure, the number of State Department press briefings was sharply curtailed, and fewer reporters were allowed to travel with him on his plane, a point of contention that continues under Secretary of State Mike Pompeo.

+Tillerson said it was his decision to reduce access to the news media at the agency.